joeygoode/cauldron-command/README.md

 ##Screen Layout
 ---

+* 1920x1080 fixed resolution
-Two bases on each side and a neutral middle area.
-View from side.
-Bases don't move.
-Resources spawn in the neutral area.
+* Two bases on each side and a neutral middle area.
+* Side-view.

 ##Mechanics
 ---